 Millions of people – myself included – love to drink a good ol’ cup of joe every morning.
 It’s a ritual that gets the ball rolling for the day.
 Coffee has been shown to provide many positive benefits when consumed such as increased focus and energy levels.
 But is it okay to drink before going on another daily ritual, the morning run?

-It is not bad to drink coffee before going for a run.
+It is not bad to drink a cup of coffee before a run.
 In fact, it is the opposite.
 Coffee provides many performance benefits like improved endurance to runners that are hard to achieve through sources other than coffee.
-In addition to this, coffee is a naturally occurring substance that has fewer adverse effects than other common pre-run substances.
+In addition, coffee is a naturally occurring substance with fewer adverse effects than other pre-run substances.

 The origin of coffee stems from farm workers around the equator!
-The farmers discovered that eating the beans gave them more energy and increased the amount of work they could get done in a day.
+The farmers discovered that eating the beans gave them more energy and increased the work they could do in a day.

 Eventually, humans figured out that we could roast the beans and diffuse them into water to create coffee!